jweissman/reflex/README.md

 🤖 Explore a new GENERAL-PURPOSE language

-💎 Write code with CRYSTALLINE ELEGANCE
+💎 Write clear code with CRYSTALLINE ELEGANCE

-🕵🏻‍ Employ reification and REFLECTION
+🕵🏻‍ Use reification and REFLECTION

-🎉 Use XML LITERALS
+🎉 Write XML LITERALS natively

 🥂 Interoperate with JAVASCRIPT

 🥳 Enjoy METAPROGRAMMING